dknight/laura/README.md

 ### Install

-There are several ways to install: as LuaRock, Makefile
+There are several ways to install: LuaRocks, Makefile and manual.

 #### LuaRocks